 Only because the effects of climate change are being felt more and more, does not mean we should give up on efforts to reduce greenhouse gas emissions (GHG).
 With the increasing soil organic matter, the soils under Conservation Agriculture can retain carbon from carbon dioxide and store it safely for long periods of time.

 The consumption of fossil fuel for agricultural production is also significantly reduced under CA and burning of crop residues is completely eliminated, which also contributes to a reduction of GHG release.

 It provides small-scale farmers with diversification opportunities

-It helps lower farm power and reduces labour
+It helps lower farm power and reduces labor

-This is due to the fact that the most power intensive operations, such as tillage, are eliminated.
-Additionally equipment investment, particularly the number and size of tractors, is significantly reduced.
-This effect applies equally to small-scale farmers using only hand labour or animal traction.
+This is due to the fact that the most power-intensive operations, such as tillage, are eliminated.
+Additionally, equipment investment, particularly the number and size of tractors, is significantly reduced.
+This effect applies equally to small-scale farmers using only hand labor or animal traction.